 Zara’s campaign sheds light on the complexity of beauty inclusivity.
 Companies typically alter their advertisements depending on their audience to be mindful of each market’s sensitivities.
 Every country has a different view of what beauty is.
 No one standard is prettier than another, and historical and cultural values should be respected.

 Inclusive beauty is about making each person feel accepted so that the next generation of consumers will feel secure about who they are and what they look like.
 It is a movement that strives to spread self-love and encourage everyone to feel comfortable in their own skin.
 While every culture should be celebrated, other forms of non-traditional beauty should be given the same respect.

 There has been incredible progress made in western cultures’ inclusive representation.
 Today, we see companies such as the underwear brand Dear Kate demonstrating that every body is a perfect body.
 Breathtaking models such as Winnie Harlow and Halima Aden teach people across the globe to never be ashamed of the skin they are born in.
 We are in awe of these trailblazers who continue to break barriers, like the first woman to wear a hijab and burkini on Sports Illustrated.
 However, if non-traditional beauty was never represented, our society’s views would still be discriminatory and exclusive.

 Of course, we should never force our beliefs about what is beautiful on others.
 In any culture, every individual person has their own perspective.
 By creating a globally inclusive industry, beauty from all cultures can be represented equally.

-If inclusive beauty is the encouragement, acceptance and respect of all beauty, including traditional beauty ideals, their campaigns should most definitely be universally shown, regardless of if it is the societal norm or not.
+If inclusive beauty is the goal, acceptance and respect of all beauty (including traditional beauty ideals) should be the subject of their campaigns.
+They should definitely be universally shown, regardless of if it is the societal norm for their target market or not.